Connect with us

 One policy that national advocates have recommended for years – a state Earned Income Tax Credit – would provide an income boost to low-income working Mississippians.
 State Auditor Shad White, who investigated the welfare scandal, supports the tax credit and said the state could use welfare funds to implement the program at no new cost to the state.

-“Economists agree that EITCs are one of the best ways to improve the and help working people,” White wrote in a column last year.
+“Economists agree that EITCs are one of the best ways to improve the economy and help working people,” White wrote in a column last year.
 “The EITC would directly attack a critical problem facing the state.
 More people working means stronger families, more tax revenue, and a better economy.
 Policymakers should put money into the hands of working people and get Mississippi moving forward.”

 The Mississippi Legislature has routinely ignored any legislation to start offering a state Earned Income Tax Credit, which models an existing tax credit on the federal side.